 conspiracy – an agreement by two or more persons to commit an unlawful act, coupled with an intent to achieve the agreement’s objective, including any action or conduct that furthers the agreement. — aka criminal conspiracy.

 civil fraud – (18c) 1.
 FRAUD (3).
 2. Tax.
-An intentional -but not willful -evasion of taxes. of the distinction between an intentional (i.e., civil) and willful (i.e., criminal) fraud is not always clear, but civil fraud carries only a monetary, noncriminal penalty.
-Cf. criminal fraud; TAX EVASION.
+An intentional — but not willful — evasion of taxes. of the distinction between an intentional (i.e., civil) and willful (i.e., criminal) fraud is not always clear, but civil fraud carries only a monetary, noncriminal penalty.
+1. Tax evasion which is intentional but not willful.

 - tax fraud – See TAX EVASION.
 1. The crime of tax evasion.
 Tax evasion which is intentional but not willful is a civil fraud.